-Role Responsibilities Accountability / Authority Chair of Governors Working in partnership with the Headteacher to provide strategic direction in planning for and responding to disruptive incidents.
-Undertaking actions as required to support the School's response to a disruptive incident and subsequent recovery.
-Acting as a 'critical friend' to ensure that the School Business Continuity Plan is fitfor-purpose and continuity arrangements are robust and reliable.
+Role Responsibilities Accountability / Authority Chair of Governors Headteacher to provide strategic direction in planning for and responding to disruptive incidents.
+Undertaking actions as required to support the school's response to a disruptive incident and subsequent recovery.
+Acting as a 'critical friend' to ensure that the in response to a crisis.
+School Business Continuity Plan is fit- for-purpose and continuity arrangements are robust and reliable.
 Monitoring and evaluating overall performance in developing School Resilience and reporting to Parents/Carers.
 Communications Advising / Supporting Media Response and drafting press releases.
 Liaison with the Headteacher or School Incident Management Team in response to a crisis.
 Safeguarding Governor Advising on pupil support services which can be accessed.
 Liaison with the Headteacher or School Incident Management Team in response to a crisis.
 ICT Governor Assistance with developing ICT systems to support Incident Management and Business Continuity.
+Liaison with the Headteacher or School Incident Management Team in response to a crisis.